 IACLE has already been approached by two Middle Eastern countries - Qatar and Saudi Arabia - where it traditionally has not had a major presence.
-"The Middle East and Africa may need to be a separate region or regions, since their requirements are different from Europe and they have different levels of training.
+'The Middle East and Africa may need to be a separate region or regions, since their requirements are different from Europe and they have different levels of training.
 At the moment we group them together.
-I can see that changing in the near future."
+I can see that changing in the near future.'

 Back at Manipal University, Ipsita's teacher Premjit Bhakat is already seeing the benefits of being part of a global community.
-"We've had good experience with IACLE.
+'We've had good experience with IACLE.
 It's helped us increase our knowledge and become good practitioners.
-And with IACLE's help, we're in touch with all the major educators and researchers in contact lenses."
+And with IACLE's help, we're in touch with all the major educators and researchers in contact lenses.'

 With continued support from its members and industry partners, IACLE hopes to help many more students like Ipsita in future and increase the number of skilled contact lens practitioners around the world.

-This article is based on a feature first published in the UK journal, Optician.
-For more information visit www.iacle.org and view a sample web lecture on IACLE's YouTube channel.
+For more information visit www.iacle. org and view a sample Web Lecture on IACLE's YouTube channel opticianonline.net